-Coolors.co – super fun tool for generating color palettes
+Coolors.co – a super fun tool for generating color palettes

-Creative Market – platform for design products made by independent designers from around the world and my go-to source for any design materials (fonts, icons, illustrations, etc).
-Subscribe to their list below and receive 6 free design resources delivered every week.
+Creative Market – a platform for design products made by independent designers from around the world and my go-to source for any design materials (fonts, icons, illustrations, etc).

 Pixabay – free stock photos, vectors, and illustrations

 Unsplash – more free stock photos

 Email Service Providers